reza-rahim/test-change/test.md

 `docker exec -it fa942f9ca616 bash`

+your promt should change to:

+`root@nginx:/#`

 Now we are at the contaner propmt.

 `ip a`